-The operation has to be terminated with "10h" command.
+The operation must be terminated with "10h" command.

-Once the operation is started, no commands other than the commands shown in the timing diagram is allowed to be input except for Status Read command and reset command.
+Once the operation has started, no commands other than the commands shown in the timing diagram are allowed to be input except for Status Read command and Reset command.

 Page Copy (2)